slepc/slepc/doc/source/documentation/manual/pep.md

 The default is to compute only one.
 This function also allows control over the dimension of the subspaces used internally.
 The second argument, `ncv`, is the number of column vectors to be used by the solution algorithm, that is, the largest dimension of the working subspace.
 The third argument, `mpd`, is the maximum projected dimension.
 These parameters can also be set from the command line with `-pep_nev`, `-pep_ncv` and `-pep_mpd`.

-For the selection of the portion of the spectrum of interest, there are several alternatives listed in table [](#tab:portionq), to be selected with the function `PEPSetWhichEigenpairs`
+For the selection of the portion of the spectrum of interest, there are several alternatives listed in table [](#tab:portionq), to be selected with:

 ```{code} c
 PEPSetWhichEigenpairs(PEP pep,PEPWhich which);
 ```

 The default is to compute the largest magnitude eigenvalues.
-For the sorting criteria relative to a target value, the scalar $\tau$ must be specified with: `PEPSetTarget`
+For the sorting criteria relative to a target value, the scalar $\tau$ must be specified with:

 ```{code} c
 PEPSetTarget(PEP pep,PetscScalar target);